 When you’re working with wood that involves the edges of boards, choose a dowel diameter that’s roughly one third to one half the overall thickness of the wood, with a dowel length that’s roughly twice wood thickness.
 If you’re joining 3/4”-thick x 2 1/2”-wide cabinet door frames, for instance, 5/16” or 3/8” diameter dowel pins, 1 1/4” to 1 1/2” long are ideal.
 I like 1/2” diameter dowels when working with 1 1/2”-thick wood.
 1/4” dowels are perfect for projects involving 1/2” thick parts.
 Traditional timber frames are held together with 1” diameter dowels, no matter how big the timbers are.

 When it comes time to assemble a dowel joint, always clamp up the parts fully without glue first.
 This allows you to see if any dowel holes have been drilled too shallow, preventing full joint assembly.
 Dry fitting also lets you figure out exactly which clamps you need and how they should be adjusted.
 You’ll appreciate the extra speed later.
-Joints need to slide fully together quickly after glue application since the dowel pins swell.
+Joints need to slide fully together quickly after glue application since the dowel pins swell in contact with glue.

-You’ll get best results if you work glue onto the sides of each dowel hole.
+You’ll get best results if you work glue onto the sides of each dowel hole before assembly.
 Use a toothpick, and apply a little glue onto the surface of each dowel with a brush.
 A plumber’s flux brush is ideal and inexpensive for this work.
 Are you having trouble getting dowel joints to work perfectly with your projects?
 Fix the problem with these troubleshooting steps:

 The tool world has a tendency to make woodworking seem more complicated than it is.
 There’s a gadget for everything, and as these luxuries gain the status of necessities, skills become less important.
 Dowel joints are a simple option that’s classic enough to require skill, yet advanced enough to work really well in many situations.
 Can you see why I like dowel joints so much?